Sd.Kfz. 251: Use

 The early production models of this vehicle were issued to the 1st Panzer Division in 1939 as the 'Ausf.A' or 'A-version'.
 There were 232 estimated Ausf.A units produced, which took place in Hannover's Hanomag, Büssing-NAG of Berlin-Oberschöneweide, Weserhütte of Bad Oeynhausen, Wumag of Görlitz, and F. Schichau shipyard of Elbing facilities.

 These vehicles were meant to enable Panzergrenadiers to accompany panzers and provide infantry support as required.
 In practice, there were never enough of them to go around, and most Panzergrenadier units had to make do with trucks for transport.

+More units of the Sd.Kfz. were used during the German invasion of the Benelux (Belgium, Netherlands and Luxembourg) in 10th May, 1940 and generally in the Battle of France (mainly on the Ardennes, where the Germans used to move inside of the Allied defense lines multiple divisions).

+It saw action in limited use in the North African campaign, as only 2 Panzer Divisions were involved in the campaign.
+It also saw action in the Balkans, Greece, and the Soviet Union by summer 1941.

 In August 1943, Romania acquired a total of 27 armored half-tracks, of both the 251 and 250 types followed in 1944 by 251 type and other types of armored cars to convert two cavalry divisions into armored or mechanized divisions.
 Sd.Kfz.
 251s were known as SPW mijlociu ("medium SPW") in Romanian service, while Sd.Kfz.
 250s were referred to as SPW ușor ("light SPW").

 The Army of the Independent State of Croatia received 15 Sd.Kfz.
 251 in spring 1944 and the Ustashe Militia received 12 in autumn 1944.